michalzolyniak/Lotto/README.md

  # Lotto
- The program:
-  -asks the user to enter specific quantity of numbers.
-  -draw the same unique quantity of numbers.
-  -check if the user won.
+ The program asks the user to enter specific quantity of numbers.Draws the same unique quantity of numbers.
+Checks if the user won.